Sensory Activities for Autistic Teenagers: 10 Therapist-Recommended Ideas

 The natural environment also provides many opportunities for children to explore and discover, which helps to improve their cognitive and problem-solving skills.

 Finally, walking in nature with others also brings social and emotional benefits for the whole family.
-It’s an opportunity for bonding and shared positive experiences between family members.
+It is an opportunity for bonding and shared positive experiences between family members.

 5. Video Games as Sensory Activities for Autism

 Bear with me here.
-You may have mixed feelings about gaming, but video games can actually be a regulating sensory activity for autistic children.
+You may have mixed feelings about gaming, but video games can actually be a regulating sensory activity for autistic children, especially when aligned with their special interests.

 Games can provide a predictable environment where your autistic teenager feels in control.